Interim Director of The Ned Ray McWherter Institute for Collaboration & Innovation

 Dr. Roberts, a veterinarian, is the founding director of the University of Tennessee at Martin Veterinary Technology Program and an associate professor in the Department of Agriculture, Natural Resources, and Geosciences.
 Dr. Roberts received his bachelor’s degree in Agriculture from UT Martin in 1998 and his doctor of veterinary medicine degree from The University of Tennessee in 2002.
 Previously, he worked 7 years as a private veterinary practitioner in a rural Tennessee community before joining UT Martin.
 Along with serving as Director of the Veterinary Technology program, he teaches, advises, and coordinates the pre-veterinary medicine and veterinary technology option at UT Martin.

 Dr. Nancy A. Warren has been employed in the Department of Nursing 1991.
-She has severed as Chair of the Department of Nursing, President of Faculty Senate, and member of the UT System President Search Committee to name a few of her endeavors.
+She has served as Chair of the Department of Nursing, President of Faculty Senate, and member of the UT System President Search Committee to name a few of her endeavors.
 She has been actively involved in Nursing Research and developed the Needs Meet Inventory to measure the needs of Critical Care Family Members which has been published nationally and internationally.
 She earned a PhD in Family Nursing from Georgia State University in Atlanta in 1998; a Master of Science in Nursing from Murray State in 1991; A Bachelor of Science from Murray State in 1982; and an Associates of Arts in Nursing in 1976.
-Dr. Warren has travelled extensively internationally through Europe, South America, and East Africa.
+Dr. Warren has travelled internationally through Europe, South America, and East Africa.
 She achieved a lifelong dream and summited Mount Kilimanjaro in 2000.

 The Office of Student Engagement is committed to advocating for the University of Tennessee at Martin by providing outstanding student services, while ensuring effectiveness and efficiency, through four organizational departments...